mcbride249/bikesharing/README.md

 **Summary**

-In summary, we can see that NYC Citibike had a total number of 2,344,224 rides.
+In summary, we can see that NYC Citi Bike had a total number of 2,344,224 rides.
 Of these rides, 1,900,359 of them were taken by subscription members, while 443,865 rides were taken by ad hoc customers.
 Males constituted 65% of known customers with women accounting for 25% of known customers.
 Peak riding times were bimodal, running from 6 to 10 a.m. and peaking again from 4 to 7 p.m., which correspond to normal working hours, which were the same for all genders.
 The analysis also analysed top pick-up and drop-off locations regardless of time.
-In order to further anlayze the data, I would suggest adding visulaizations that displayed the top drop off and pick up locations based on peak times to determine what areas facilitated the increase in ridership use; this information could then be used to place pick-up and drop-off locations both within New York and Des Moines.
-The second visulaization that I would recommend creating is the length of trip duration by gender; this could be then be expanded to determine why women riders accounted for a significantly less number of rides than men, with a solution put in place to further encourage women riders.
+In order to further analyze the data, I would suggest adding visualizations that displayed the top drop off and pick up locations based on peak times to determine what areas facilitated the increase in ridership use; this information could then be used to place pick-up and drop-off locations both within New York and Des Moines.
+The second visualization that I would recommend creating is the length of trip duration by gender; this could be then be expanded to determine why women riders accounted for a significantly less number of rides than men, with a solution put in place to further encourage women riders.